 After a seizure, kids are often tired or confused and may fall into a deep sleep (called the postictal period).

 You do not need to try to wake your child as long as he or she is breathing comfortably.
+Don't try to give food or drink until your child is awake and alert.

 For a child who has febrile seizures, the doctor may suggest giving fever-reducing medicine like buprofen or acetaminophen to ease discomfort.